-- o You must submit a limited amount of case documentation with your written report.
+- O You must submit a limited amount of case documentation with your written report.
 Your responsibilities in this regard will be explained in class.
-Your administrative responsibilities are essential to fulfilling your case report course requirements. - o A report handed in without case documentation will not be accepted.
+Your administrative responsibilities must be addressed in order to receive credit for the class. - o A report handed in without case documentation will not be accepted.